Outsourced Fulfillment Guide

 ShipBob takes a simplified approach to fulfillment pricing.
 There are only a few core fees you will be charged:

-• Overall fulfillment cost per order (includes postage, picking, and packing for the first four picks in an order for new customers — though this will vary by country of fulfillment and when you start fulfilling with ShipBob.
+- Overall fulfillment cost per order (includes postage, packing, and packaging materials — though picks included this will vary by country of fulfillment and when you start fulfilling with ShipBob.
 Please find more here).

 Note: The exact shipping rate charged is specific to the order and varies based on destination, weight, dimensions, shipping service, and more.
 Request a quote here to get your pricing plan.